 2. Make the Cut

 Don’t hesitate to make the bold cut to process, technology and people if something is not working.
-Delaying the inevitable can be a slow and painful process of finger pointing, soft restructuring, introducing barely improved products, staff turnover followed with collapse.
+Delaying the inevitable can be a slow and painful process of finger-pointing, soft restructuring, introducing barely improved products, and staff turnover followed by collapse.
 Fail fast to enable a strong course correction.

-Regarding the staff: Serve the people and enable them to lead the change however, the focus is on the success of the company providing value added services.
-Despite this, the service may be losing or has lost its value making it an essential cut.
+Regarding the staff: Serve the people and enable them to lead the change; however, the focus is on the success of the company providing value-added services.
+Despite this, the service may be losing or has lost its value, making it an essential cut.
 Before making the cut to staff remember knowledge of company culture, mission and values is invaluable.
-Retain and retrain is more cost effective than net new hires.
+Retain and retrain are more cost-effective than net new hires.
 Letting knowledgeable staff go is money walking out the door.
 Repurpose them in spots where they can be part of bringing new value to the company.
 Not an easy path to follow from a staff retention perspective, but a large percentage of people will be amenable if they feel valued and part of the future.

 3. Installing Software is Not a Success

-Keep the original business plan from a technology purchase handy 1 year after implementation and evaluate.
+Keep the original business plan from a technology purchase handy one year after implementation and evaluate.
 What percentage of the organization has adopted the new technology?
 Are they using all or part of the system’s capabilities?
 Are they implementing new learnings (automation and process simplification) as a result of higher learning on these teams?
 How do users measure success?
-How do the decision makers measure success?
+How do the decision-makers measure success?

 4. Gotta Keep Your Mindset Right